BMW i3 (hatchback): Discontinuation

-As of December 2019, BMW planned to continue i3 production until 2024, and there were no specific plans for an i3 successor.
+In 2019, BMW planned to continue i3 production until 2024, and there were no specific plans for an i3 successor.
 However, BMW announced in June 2021 it would discontinue i3 sales in the US after the 2021 model year, replaced by the BMW iX and BMW i4 for that market in 2022.
 The end of production for US models occurred in July 2021; Australian models were discontinued at the end of 2021.

 BMW confirmed in early 2022 that production of all i3 models is scheduled to end in July 2022, and will be succeeded in some markets by BMW iX1, which will enter mass production at the Regensburg factory in 2024 before shifting to Hungary.
 The Leipzig plant will be retooled to produce the updated Mini Countryman.

 3G cellular technology discontinuation

 In April 2021, BMW announced the 3G cellular technology services will be discontinued starting February 2022 for vehicles in the US market.
 This is due to the decline and decommissioning of the 3G service.